-A parent or employee whose service animal has been excluded or removed may appeal the decision to the superintendent or designee in accordance with WAC 392-190-065, Compliance Complaint procedure School district or public charter school.
-If dissatisfied with the superintendent's or designee's decision, the parent or employee may appeal to the board in accordance with WAC 392-190-070, Compliance Appeal procedure School district or public charter school.
+A parent or employee whose service animal has been excluded or removed may appeal the decision to the superintendent or designee in accordance with WAC 392-190-065.
+If dissatisfied with the superintendent's or designee's decision, the parent or employee may appeal to the board in accordance with WAC 392-190-070.